Director: Kimberly Peirce

 Will anyone survive Moretz’s rage?
 Is anyone safe?
 Can anyone stop her?
 What will happen with her mother and Wilde?

 I have to say that I liked this film, but not as much as the original.
 The acting for this is really good.
 Moretz is a solid actress and does well as Carrie White.
-Moore does a solid job as her mother.
+She does play it much different than ones in the past.
+Moretz is a little too good looking for the role, but the difference I noticed for this film is that Moretz longs to be popular.
+She does play the role shy, which I think makes for a solid Carrie.
+Moore does a good job as her mother.
+What I like about how she played this was she comes off as crazy by hurting herself.
 The rest of the cast does well in their roles.
+I thought both Doubleday and Wilde were perfect for their roles, especially making Doubleday such a villain.
 I think this film benefits a lot more from the upgrades in technology for the story and for making the telekinesis aspect as well.
 The story itself is hindered by the novel it is based off, but it does what it can to be different since the time it was wrote.
+It is important to note that bullying is still a major issue so that aspect of the novel and the film work with updating it.

 The biggest thing that I didn’t like about this film was that it was almost a shot-for-shot remake of the original, with just updated technology.
 I know remakes have boundaries they need to stay within, but I like them to be different where they can.
+I do think that they some of the effects were really good, where some the CGI was clear.
+I think the more practical effects work much better.
 I also think that actors from the original fit better in the roles they were playing than in this one.
 Not that the acting was bad in this one, because that is not the case.

 My Rating: 6 out of 10